 - starts to report valid ACK/NACK for Cell 1 on BWP-2 from the first UL slot that occurs after the beginning of DL slot (i+TBWPswitchDelay+k1),

 then count a success for the event “DCI-based”, go to step 6.
-Otherwise count a fail for the event “DCI-based”, switch off/on the UE and go to step 1.
+Otherwise, count a fail for the event “DCI-based”, switch off/on the UE and go to step 1.

 6. T2 starts.
 During T2 the SS stops scheduling DL reception on Cell 1 to let timer bwp-InactivityTimer expire.